AndrewEllen/fitness_tracker/README.md

 - Select "open" from the dropdown.

 - Select the fitness_tracker folder, this folder should contain the src and builds folders inside of it.
+(If this doesn't work then you may have to select the "src" file instead).

 - Select "OK" to open the project folder.

-### Step 4 Run Pub Get
+### Step 4 - Run Pub Get

 Now that you have the project open you will need to run the pub get command.
 Navigating to "pubspec.yaml" inside of the "src" folder should give a prompt for the option on the top of the editor window.

 If this is not the case then open the IDE's terminal and run "flutter pub get"

-### Step 5 Follow the instructions for setting up Firebase
+### Step 5 - Follow the instructions for setting up Firebase

 Note: You will need to set up a firebase project [here](https://firebase.google.com/).
 This project uses Firestore Database, Firebase Auth and Crashlytics currently.

 Follow the instruction [here](https://firebase.google.com/docs/flutter/setup?platform=android) to setup firebase with flutter.

-### Step 6 Set up Database Rules
+### Step 6 - Set up Database Rules

 Open up the Cloud Firestore console and navigate to Rules.

 Copy the rules from [DBRULES.md](DBRULES.md) and replace the default rules from firebase and save.

-### Step 7 Build the app
+### Step 7 - Build the app

 Assuming all has gone to plan the app should now be functional.